 It was the beautiful Springbrook National Park waterfalls that prompted us to abandon the Gold Coast beaches for the day and wander inland to explore the Australian bush.
 The more we researched Springbrook National Park, the more we wanted to see.
 Our time was limited to a single day and we wanted to be sure we included the best things to do at Springbrook on our list.
 All of the Springbrook hikes piqued our interest and we determined we could easily complete three Springbrook National Park Walks – Purling Brook Falls, Best of All Lookout and Natural Bridge – on our day tour from Coolangatta.

 We had three glorious weeks on the Gold Coast and were spending our days on the sandy beaches of Coolangatta.
 But when a friend joined us on our travels, we broadened our horizons and planned a Springbrook day trip.
 The Springbrook rainforest with waterfalls, wildlife and hiking trails, is just a one-hour drive from Coolangatta and a world away from the beach.
 After a bit of research, spending a day visiting the Springbrook attractions shot to the top of our list of things to do in Coolangatta.

 How To Get To Springbrook National Park

-The opportunity to see a little more of Australia outweighed my fear of sitting shotgun with someone who has never driven in another country, even one where they drive on the opposite side of the road as what we are used to.
+The opportunity to see a little more of Australia outweighed my fear of sitting shotgun with someone who has never driven in another country, especially one where they drive on the opposite side of the road.
 We did our research, selected our three Springbrook National Park hikes, and planned our route.
 We were going to see one of the best waterfalls on the Gold Coast, complete the Springbrook Natural Bridge walk and see the remaining ancient and twisted Antarctic Beech trees in Springbrook…and I could not wait.